bazaarvoice/emodb/markdowns/Security.md

 shared service this lead to a situation where any of the following was possible:

 1. One team inadvertently corrupts data owned by another team.
-2. A team accidentally runs a script intended for one universe (e.g.; cert) against another universe (e.g.; bazaar).
+2. A team accidentally runs a script intended for one universe (e.g.; QA) against another universe (e.g.; PROD).
 3. Accountability for such operations is lost if the self-reported audits are non-specific to origin.

 API Keys